u199327/Two-Towers-Recommendation-System/README.md

 Weighted average methods excel in flexibility, especially for dynamic datasets.
 Solutions for cold-start scenarios offer meaningful recommendations based on item popularity and embedding similarities.

-This project was developed by :
-- Marcel Fernández Serrano
-- Alejandro Pastor Rubio
-- Xuezheng Zhang

 Each contributor brought their expertise to the project, focusing on optimizing the recommendation system for scalability and accuracy.